Tharon-C/CSS-in-Components/PITCHME.md

 ---

 ### Implicit coupling
-This is a superficial relationship that requires parallel maintanance.
-Scoping happens through naming conventions and disipline.
+This is a superficial relationship that requires parallel maintenance.
+Scoping happens through naming conventions and discipline.

 ---